percy/percy-puppeteer/README.md

 ### Automatically with `@percy/migrate`

-We have built a package to help automate migrating to the new CLI toolchain.
+We built a tool to help automate migrating to the new CLI toolchain!
 Migrating can be done by running the following commands and following the prompts:

 ``` shell
 $ npx @percy/migrate